External global variables

 Here, ext_var is an external variable that is defined when the rule is compiled with the --define ext_var=VALUE flag.

-External variables can be integers, strings, or booleans.
+External variables can be integers, floats, strings, or booleans.
 Integer variables can replace integer constants in conditions, while boolean variables can act as boolean expressions.
 For example:

 rule VariableExample2 {